 Animal Sciences and Industry

-Manager, sales representative, livestock buyer, finance and marketing specialist, extension agent, researcher, communications specialist, market analyst, animal care giver, quality control specialist, lab technician, equine breeding manager, livestock consultant.
+Manager, sales representative, livestock buyer, finance and marketing specialist, extension agent, researcher, communications specialist, market analyst, animal caregiver, quality control specialist, lab technician, equine breeding manager, livestock consultant.

-Students select one of the following options:
+Students specialize in one of the following areas:

-This option is for the student who is interested in entering the broad field of agribusiness in finance, management, personnel administration, merchandising, marketing or another area.
-This option uses many courses from the College of Business Administration and the Department of Agricultural Economics.
-A minor in business can be easily incorporated into this curriculum and is encouraged.
+Students with an interest in agribusiness can specialize in finance, management, personnel administration, merchandising, marketing, or another area.
+Courses are offered through the College of Business and the Department of Agricultural Economics.
+A business minor can be easily incorporated into this curriculum and is recommended.

-The production/management option is for the student, who wants to specialize in the breeding, feeding, care and welfare of animals.
-Animal production, nutrition and management classes, combined with courses in the College of Business Administration and the Department of Agricultural Economics provide a solid basis for a career in animal management and production.
+This option is for students who want to specialize in the breeding, feeding, care and welfare of animals.
+Animal production, nutrition and management classes, along with courses in business and agricultural economics provide a solid basis for a career in animal management and production.